freebasic/fbfrog/readme.txt

         if (a = 1) ...          =>    a = 1 : if a then ...
         if (a = 1 && b = 2) ... =>    a = 1 : if a then : b = 2 : if b then ... : end if
     ?: and &&/|| operands containing assignments must be expanded to real if blocks.

-- Turn -nomerge into -insert <absolute-file-name-pattern>
-  By default: Don't insert #includes
-  Can use -insert '*' to insert all #includes that can be found, or -insert '*/gtk/*' to insert only certain ones, etc.
-    - Seems nicest to match against the absolute path but with common prefix removed already. #include messages should use the stripped filename, and show whether the #include will be inserted or not - that will help the user to tell what the pattern being matched against, and whether it matched or not.
-- If an #include was found but not inserted, then the #include statement should be preserved (but renamed .h -> .bi)
-- #includes that can't be found should just be removed, e.g. system headers
-- fbfrog should automatically add the proper crt/* #include if needed

 - Performance issues:
   - speed: AST walking, especially astReplaceSubtypes()